-As a busy mom of two kids, a teen and a ‘tween,’ I know how easy it is for grocery spending to get out of control.
+As a busy mom of two kids, I know how easy it is for grocery spending to get out of control.

 Currently, our food budget for our family of 4 is under $400 a month.
-This is just food—not cleaning supplies & etc.
+This is just food, not cleaning supplies or toiletries.

-Since I’ve been helping families save money on food and reduce grocery spending since 2012, I have found the average family overspends on food so much so that they could buy a cruise ticket every month!
+Since I’ve been helping families with saving on food and reducing grocery spending since 2012, I have found the average family overspends on food so much that they could buy a cruise ticket every month!

 Some could buy 2.